Marco Zanon

-Marco Zanon (born 3 October 1997 in Bassano del Grappa, Italy) is a rugby union player for Zebre Parma.
-His preferred position is Centre.
+Marco Zanon (born 3 October 1997 in Bassano del Grappa, Italy) is a professional rugby union player for Zebre Parma in United Rugby Championship.
+His preferred position is centre.

 Biography

 In 2017–18 Pro14 season, during his experience with Top10 team Mogliano, he was named as Permit Player for Benetton in Pro 14.
 From 2018 to 2022 he played for Benetton full time.

 From March to June 2022, he played as Joker medical for Section Paloise.
 After this experience, he went back to play with Benetton.

 He played with Treviso until 2024–25 season.

 In July 2025, he left Benetton after 8 seasons and signed with Zebre Parma.